PlatInna/SearchServer/README.md

 # Capstone Project of the Coursera course
 # "C++ Development Fundamentals: Red Belt"
+by Moscow Institute of Physics and Technology, Yandex & E-Learning Development Fund offered on Coursera

 ![Coursera loga](https://github.com/PlatInna/SearchServer/blob/master/coursera_logo.PNG)
 ![Course logos](https://github.com/PlatInna/SearchServer/blob/master/logos.PNG)

 # Instructions

 It would be strange teaching you on Yandex course and do not ask to develop your own search engine.
-In the final project of the "Red Belt" we will do just that :)
+In the final project of the "Red Belt" we will do just that :smile:
 In this task, you need to work with the ```SearchServer``` class, which allows you to search in the document database:

 ```c++